 First off, kingfishers are small.
-This is sometimes obvious from the photo but often isn’t if there’s nothing in the shot to provide scale.
 I thought kingfishers were much larger than they are before I first saw one, but they’re tiny.
 They’re about the size of a robin, although much heavier - not that you’ll be weighing it, but the weight difference is probably because they’ve got a much bigger head and beak.

 Now that you know you’re looking for a small bird, there really isn’t much left to say when it comes to what they look like - the photos speak for themselves!
 Kingfishers have a bright blue strip down the back of their back and trust me when I say it really is neon.
-It’s not slightly blue, it’s not a dull blue, and the photos you see aren’t colour-enhanced - it really is that blue.
 It’s often referred to as cyan - which is that very bright, blue-green colour of printer ink.
-On either side of the very bright cyan strip are darker blue feathers, and the breast and eyeliner is orange.
-The blue parts of a kingfisher can appear green in certain light - more on that later.
+On either side of the cyan strip are darker blue feathers, and the breast and eyeliner is orange.
+The blue parts of a kingfisher can appear green in certain light - more on that here.